 Best Antiques Browsing in the Northeast

 Hudson’s late 20th Century revival was predominantly led by antiques dealers who were faced with a scarcity of space and rising rents in New York City.
 While they first used Hudson to store inventory, by the early 90s, they opened shops on Warren Street, which led them to realize the economic potential of restoring the picturesque city itself.
-By XXXX, Hudson boasted nearly 70 antiques dealers and the New York Times described the city as top destination for antiques hunters.
+By the early 2000’s, Hudson boasted nearly 70 antiques dealers and the New York Times described the city as top destination for antiques hunters.
 Today, over 50 antiques dealers do business on Warren Street and in warehouses by the waterfront.
 From furniture to collectables to vintage clothing—all of these are within easy walking distance of each other.

 A World of Art, Artisans and Makers